Darren Carabott: Local Councillor

 On 17 April 2013, Carabott successfully contested the casual election to fill the vacated seat of Ronald Briffa in the Local Council Elections for his hometown of Santa Venera, becoming Malta's youngest elected Local Councillor at the time.

 Six years later, on 25 May 2019, Carabott was re-elected in the Santa Venera Local Council after obtaining the most votes from the contesting candidates.
 He served his second term as Minority Leader as Partit Nazzjonalista did not manage to obtain the majority of seats in the Santa Venera Local Council.

 After nine years, Carabott resigned from the Santa Venera Local Council after getting elected to Parliament in 2022.

 Member of Parliament

 On 26 March 2022, Carabott successfully contested the general elections on the First Electoral District, comprising Valletta, Hamrun, Marsa, Pietà, Guardamangia and Santa Venera.
+He polled 2,203 first-count votes, narrowly behind veteran MP Mario de Marco's 2,253.

-Currently, Carabott is Shadow Minister for Home Affairs, Security and Reforms.
-In addition to this role, he is also the President of the Public Accounts Committee and is a member of the National Audit Office Accounts Committee.
+During the 2022–2026 parliamentary term, Carabott served as Shadow Minister for Home Affairs, Security and Reforms.
+In addition to this role, he was also the President of the Public Accounts Committee and a member of the National Audit Office Accounts Committee.